-- Tour Fathers Building Futures, a local casket-making shop, on October 23
+- Tour Fathers Building Futures, a local casket-making shop, and enjoy lunch on October 23

 - Guild Theater matinee showings of The Seventh Seal, Ingmar Bergman’s classic 1958 film that wrestles with the idea of death, and Harold and Maude, the 1971 cult classic comedy that reflects on living fully and dying without fear, both on October 21 and 22

 WHY: We’re all going to die, yet less than 30% of adults do any end-of-life planning: wills or trusts, advance medical directives or preneed funeral planning.
 It’s better to talk about our wishes well before death becomes a grim reality and our loved ones can be informed.